zylimz107/used_cars_project/README.md

 # csit314
 used_car

-run init_db.py to create database if you do not wish to use mine.
+delete used_cars.db and run init_db.py to create database if you do not wish to use mine.

 run app.py to start the website.